-After the foregoing statements made by such high authorities, it would be superfluous on my part to give a number of borrowed details, shewing that the embryo of man closely resembles that of other mammals.
+After the foregoing statements made by such high authorities, it would be superfluous on my part to give a number of borrowed details, showing that the embryo of man closely resembles that of other mammals.
 It may, however, be added that the human embryo likewise resembles in various points of structure certain low forms when adult.
-For instance, the heart at first exists as a simple pulsating vessel; the excreta are voided through a cloacal passage; and the os coccyx projects like a true tail, "extending considerably " beyond the rudimentary legs."12 In the embryos of all air-breathing vertebrates, certain glands called the corpora Wolffiana, correspond with and act like the kidneys of mature fishes.13 Even at a later embryonic period, some striking resemblances between man and the lower animals may be observed.
-Bischoff savs that the convolutions of the brain in a human feetus at the end of the seventh month reach about the same stage of development as in a baboon when adult.14 The great toe, as Prof. Owen remarks,15 " which forms the fulcrum when " standing or walking, is perhaps the most characteristic 11 The human embryo (upper fig.) is from Ecker, 'Icones Phys.,'
+For instance, the heart at first exists as a simple pulsating vessel; the excreta are voided through a cloacal passage; and the os coccyx projects like a true tail, "extending considerably beyond the rudimentary legs."
+12 In the embryos of all air-breathing vertebrates, certain glands called the corpora Wolffiana, correspond with and act like the kidneys of mature fishes.12 Even at a later embryonic period, some striking resemblances between man and the lower animals may be observed.
+Bischoff says that the convolutions of the brain in a human fœtus at the end of the seventh month reach about the same stage of development as in a baboon when adult."
+The great toe, as Prof. Owen remarks,15 " which forms the fulcrum when standing or walking, is perhaps the most characteristic peculiarity in the human structure;" but in an embryo, about an inch in length, Prof. Wyman 16 found that the great toe was shorter than the others, and, instead of being parallel to them, projected at an angle from the side of the foot, thus corresponding with the permanent condiinternal viscera hare been omitted, and the uterine appendages in both drawings removed.
+I was directed to these figures by Prof. Huxley, from whose work, 'Man's Place in Nature,' the idea of giving them was taken.
+Hischel has also given analogous drawings in his 'Schöpfungsgeschichte.'